Skip to main content

 In this case, the input to start the workflow is a DNA assembly report for further amplification by PCR:

-As you can see in the image below, the outputs from the “PCR Planning and Inventory Check” task are actually the inputs to perform the “Run PCR” task.
-Generally, for each step you can choose the sources (Data Tables, DNA Assembly Reports, Reactions Maps, Plates and Worklists) from which each tool takes the data and performs the task.
-You can select the “User Defined” option and choose manually or upload the data when you run the workflow or you can select the “Preset” option and indicate the sources beforehand.
+As you can see in the image below, the “PCR Planning and Inventory Check” outputs are actually the inputs to perform the “Run PCR” task.
+Generally, for each step, you can choose the sources (Data Tables, DNA Assembly Reports, Reactions Maps, Plates, and Worklists) from which each tool takes the data and performs the task.
+You can select the “User Defined” option and choose manually or upload the data when you run the workflow.
+Alternatively, you can select the “Preset” option and indicate the sources beforehand.
 Every change you make while setting up your workflow definition will be automatically saved, actually you'll see a “Saved” pop-up notification in the upper right-hand corner.

 It's important to notice that when a workflow definition is being used by a workflow run it gets locked, which means that you can’t edit or delete it, but you can always create a duplicate and redefine this one.
 In order to do that click the “Duplicate” button located at the top right and edit this new template just as we have seen so far.

-Once you completed and verified all these aspects of the workflow configuration, you finally have a workflow definition available for an infinite number of runs.
+Once you complete and verify all these aspects of the workflow configuration, you finally have a workflow definition available for infinite runs.
 The only difference between workflow executions is the data that gets passed through the tasks.

-Now, in order to actually perform this workflow, go to the "Workflow" option in the top menu bar and select "Runs", then click the “New Run” button and choose this new template.
-If you need guidance, we will address how to proceed with the "Workflow Run" in the next article.
+Now, to actually perform this workflow, go to the "Workflow Management" option in left menu bar and select "Workflow Runs."
+Then click the “New Workflow Run” button and choose this new template in the "Workflow" option.
+If you need guidance, we will address how to proceed with the "Workflow Run" article.

 Did this answer your question?